HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
     - thought bubbles for
-        - needs
-            - food
-            - home
-            - starving
-            - sleep
         - jobs
+            - construction
+                - some problems with how buildings are setup.
+Code needs to be refactored.
             - food gatherer
             - lumberjack
             - wood/mushroom markets